Tep1g/notes/content/notes/Digital Enterprise Research Paper Outline.md

 - The TF2 hat crash
 #### VRChat
 - Skin commissioning market
-- The growth of VRChat as a result of VR hardware
+- The growth/existence of VRChat as a result of VR hardware
 #### Computer Hardware
 - "Gaming" marketing
 - Consumer Hardware